slawek87/geolocation-python/README.md

 How to use Distance Module?
 ----------------------------
-mode parameter — specifies the mode of transport to use when calculating directions.
+Mode parameter — specifies the mode of transport to use when calculating directions.

 Valid values are:
 * driving (default) indicates standard driving directions using the road network.
 * walking requests walking directions via pedestrian paths & sidewalks (where available).
 * bicycling requests bicycling directions via bicycle paths & preferred streets (currently only available in the US and some Canadian cities).

-avoid parameter -  Directions may be calculated that adhere to certain restrictions.
+Avoid parameter -  Directions may be calculated that adhere to certain restrictions.
 Restrictions are indicated by use of the avoid parameter, and an argument to that parameter indicating the restriction to avoid.

 The following estrictions are supported:
 * avoid=tolls